sandeeppatel2001/Docker_doc/readme.md

 ```
 ## Docker Swarm
 Docker Swarm is Docker's native clustering and orchestration tool.
 It allows you to manage a cluster of Docker nodes as a single virtual system.
 Docker Swarm turns a pool of Docker hosts into a single, virtual Docker host.
 This enables you to scale your applications horizontally by adding more nodes to the cluster and distributing containers across these nodes.
+## Scaling Containers
+replicas: Specifies the number of container instances to run for the service.
 ```
 version: '3.8'
 services: